vazome/vazome.tech/content/DevOps/Containerization/Docker.md

 ## multistage building

 Defined by two FROM fields in Dockerfile.
-It allows us to create two images within one where first we compile the application and then build the image that will launch the program, we do this to reduce the size of the end image to ensure it does not contain the tools necessary for image building.
+It allows us to create two images within one where first we compile the application and then build the image that will launch the program.
+We do this to reduce the size of the end image to ensure it does not contain the tools necessary for image building.

 ## secret management
 [Secrets \| Docker Docs](https://docs.docker.com/build/building/secrets/#secret-mounts)